Skip to content

 ABOUT

-A powerful work embracing human complexity Breaking The Castle traverses mental illness, addiction, and recovery.
-Inspired by true events in the life of the playwright, this visceral, fierce, funny, and uplifting tale features a “tour de force” performance from creator Peter Cook as a man yearning for connection.
+Inspired by true events in the life of the playwright, this visceral, fierce, funny, and uplifting tale features a “tour de force” performance from writer and performer Peter Cook as a man yearning for connection.

-Through the story of one man the work illuminates the broader struggles of those who live on the edges, and the inequalities in the addiction and recovery cycle in Australia.
+Through the story of one man, the work illuminates the broader struggles of those who live on the edges, and the inequalities in the addiction- recovery cycle in Australia.
 It highlights the need for men to allow themselves to be vulnerable and seek help when they need it, it celebrates the ability of the human spirit to prevail through the darkest of journeys and is ultimately an uplifting story of redemption.

+A dark comedy embracing human complexity it has resonated with audiences from all over the world, gaining critical acclaim in London and Edinburgh.
 In its writing, performance, and production, this is an ode to the theatre and underscores the importance the arts play in overcoming tragedy.
-It is a comedy-drama about a human being human, resonating with audiences from all backgrounds as it cuts across race, gender and class.

 Production image - The Street Theatre - Breaking the Castle - Grant Leslie Photography